QubitProducts/qubit-react/README.md

 Wrap page components using `qubit-react/wrapper` and change their rendering behaviour from within Experiences to provide segment targeting, personalisation and A/B testing.

 ## Website Implementation
+_This section refers to the changes that you need to make to your website codebase._

 To expose a component for use in Experiences, wrap the relevant components with `qubit-react/wrapper`.